-- 1506.01 The open space shall be conveyed to a homeowners association, whose membership includes all the owners of lots or units contained in the tract.
-Where the Planning Board feels that it is in the best interests of the Town, this land may be conveyed to the Town or shall be permanently protected in other suitable ways which would ensure the continued use of the land for intended purposes and proper maintenance of the land. - 1506.02 The developer shall be responsible for the formation of the homeowners association of which the developer or owner shall be a member until a majority of the lots of record are sold. - 1506.03 The homeowners association shall be structured so as to provide that the membership and obligation of unit purchasers in the homeowners association will be automatic upon the conveyance of title or lease of dwelling units. - 1506.04 Open Space Development land which counts towards the minimum open space requirements or towards the minimum lot size cannot be put in current use.
+- 1506.01 The open space shall be conveyed to a homeowners association whose membership includes all the owners of lots or units contained in the tract.
+Where the Planning Board feels that it is in the best interests of the Town, this land may be conveyed to the Town or shall be permanently protected in other suitable ways which would ensure the continued use of the land for intended purposes and proper maintenance of the land.
+A pre-conveyance open space conservation easement deed shall be recorded and shall have an easement sunset upon conveyance to the Town or homeowner association. - 1506.02 The developer shall be responsible for the formation of the homeowners association of which the developer or owner shall be a member until a majority of the lots of record are sold. - 1506.03 The homeowners association shall be structured so as to provide that the membership and obligation of unit purchasers in the homeowners association will be automatic upon the conveyance of title or lease of dwelling units. - 1506.04 Open Space Development land which counts towards the minimum open space requirements or towards the minimum lot size cannot be put in current use.